Explore Ways to Quickly Build Selenium Tests with Ranorex Webtestit: Hands-on Ranorex Webtestit Review Tutorial

 #3) You may see a warning that Ranorex Webtestit is disconnected from Ranorex Selocity.
-Install the Ranorex Selocity add-on to the Chrome DevTools if you haven’t done so already.
+Install the Ranorex Selocity add-on to Chrome DevTools if you haven’t done so already.

 Then, simply open the Chrome browser, right-click on any web element, and choose Inspect.
 In the DevTools panel, click Ranorex Selocity, and then click Connect.

 #4) Return to Ranorex Webtestit.
-Click on New Page Object file.
+Click on the New Page Object file.
 A file called “newpofile.java” will appear in the Project tree.
 Let’s rename this to “mainPO.java”.

 You’ll see a list of available selectors for the search box web element.
 Just copy and paste the one that you want to use into your new Page Object file.